Are you an analytical person with experience in computer science and mathematics? If yes, a Machine Learning Engineer career could be perfect for you.

 A data scientist produces meaningful insights in the form of charts, or reports, while a machine learning engineer builds self-running software to automate machine learning models.

 A Machine Learning Engineer uses a variety of machine learning models to make estimates based on past data.
-A Data Scientist, on the other hand, deals with complex real-world data to come up with actionable insights.
+A Data Scientist, on the other hand, deals with complex real-world data to develop actionable insights.

 Where a Machine Learning Engineer is purely experimental, the role of a Data Scientist is investigative.